Have I mentioned yet how much my family appreciates nurses?

 He was bleeding to death.

 The attending doctor came in and this was the first of many times I dug my teeth into a doctor and wouldn’t let go until they listened.

 Fortunately, he did.
 He was probably 40ish and super fit.
 So when I explained that we were worried his output was too much, his blood pressure was too low, and his hematocrit was also low (hematocrit is the proportion of, by volume, of the blood that is red blood cells), repeating what the nurse had told me.

 He replied skeptically: his blood pressure should be low, he’s in his 60s.
 I said: no, the guy did three Ironmans- which got his attention - he is a runner and biker.

 He looked at more data and said: ok something isn’t right, we’ll get him into surgery.

 When he came back down, I saw a look that I’ve never seen on a surgeon’s face before or after.
-He looked ashamed.
+He looked…hang-dog.

-There was a blood clot the size of a football pressing on my dad’s chest.
+There was a blood clot the size of a football in my dad’s chest pressing on his heart.
 At some point, there was a bleed in there but he said he couldn’t find it - that it must have closed up.

 This was before they had the robotics down so they’d had to crack open his chest a second time to find the bleed and clean up the mess.

 If my dad hadn’t been such a strong athlete, that blood clot would have definitely pushed on his heart until it gave out.
 The surgeon said, his heart was so strong, it just kept on pumping even with that huge clot pushing on it.